tommifede/project/README.md

     ...
     ```

-    Again, insert the needed parameters and try yourself!
+    Again, insert the required parameters and try yourself!

 ---

 ## Implementation
+The core simulation logic is implemented in `simulation.cpp`, following the classical Lotka–Volterra equations discretized in time.

+---

+## Author
+**Tommaso Federici**
+Alma Mater Studiorum – University of Bologna
+Bachelor's Degree in Physics (Second Year)
+Email: tommaso.federici3@studio.unibo.it